rendall/one-page-dungeon-navigator/static/dungeons/forsaken_hold_of_the_iron_king.md

 _Long after the Iron King's defeat the hold remained uninhabited.
 Currently it is overrun with goats._

-1. A mysterious, warm to touch rod in a shattered curio case.
+1. A mysterious, warm rod in a shattered curio case.
 2. A rear entrance into the hold.
 3. A scorched gate with two keyholes on the southern wall.
 4. A villager, chained to the wall.